Pages

 Tuesday 4 June 1946, page 14

-What you are about to read below is taken from previous writings from my website at www.eidolonparanormal.com.au this is a brief account of the history and ghost stories.
-As I gather more information about the activities going on in the Gaol complex I will post a more definitive review on the paranormal relationship of ghosts and guests, until then, enjoy this brief write up!
+What you are about to read below is taken from previous writings from my now-defunct Eidolon Paranormal website.
+The following is a brief account of the history and ghost stories.
+As I gather more information about the activities going on in the Gaol complex, I will post a more definitive review on the paranormal relationship of ghosts and guests, until then, enjoy this brief write-up.

 History

-The Old Mount Gambier Gaol was completed in 1866 after a need for a gaol in the southern regions of South Australia become an issue.
+The Old Mount Gambier Gaol was completed in 1866 after a need for a gaol in the southern regions of South Australia became an issue.

 The Gaol in Robe was insufficient and poorly built (only being open for ten years), and the Government at the time saw Mount Gambier as the next best location, and a more central place to build a gaol that would alleviate the issue of travel to Adelaide for inmates and Police officers.